"If exercise were a pill, it would be one of the most cost-effective drugs ever invented"

 But that doesn't mean the end of independence.
-Regular - even low level - exercise is proven to lessen the risk of health conditions and falls.
-And while going to gym is great, whatever our age (most have cheaper 'off peak' rates), it's not always realistic.
+Regular - even low level - exercise is proven to improve our health.
+And while going to a gym is great (most have cheaper 'off peak' rates for older visitors), it's not for everyone.
 Simply walking, taking the stairs, pushing the vacuum cleaner around or even just standing up when the ads come on the telly is better than sitting on the sofa.

 Activities across Surrey